 Hey friends.
-Libby here, sharing these delicious breakfast muffin that is a simple recipe made from healthy ingredients, combined in one mixing bowl, yielding lightly sweetened muffins that are perfect for a quick, nutritious breakfast.
+Libby here, sharing these delicious gluten free pumpkin muffin that is a simple recipe made from healthy ingredients, combined in one mixing bowl, yielding lightly sweetened muffins that are perfect for a quick, nutritious breakfast.

 Would it be pretty accurate to say we have all been raised to believe that breakfast was the most important meal of the day?
 Breakfast happened, whether you were hungry or not.